Skip to main content

 How can financial institutions combat synthetic identity fraud?

-Mitigating synthetic identity fraud requires a company-wide effort by financial institutions.
+Mitigating synthetic identity fraud requires a companywide effort within financial institutions.
 The federal government is trying to support industry solutions but with mixed results.
 The electronic Consent Based Social Security Number Verification (eCBSV) Service, for example, isn’t a silver bullet to protect organizations from synthetic identities.
 The system is limited by its requirement to match names exactly as they exist in SSA’s files.
 Submissions with small variances will not pass eCBSV checks, requiring financial institutions to verify identities some other way.